-NITC's Midrange Collocation Service provides customers with facilities, physical security, and in the case of "on-network" collocation customers, network security.
-NITC will not provide any OS administration services to collocation customers.
+The Digital Infrastructure Services Center (DISC) Midrange Collocation Service provides customers with facilities, physical security, and in the case of "on-network" collocation customers, network security.
+DISC will not provide any operating system (OS) administration services to collocation customers.

 What is Included

 Colocation Services include: